Bots are those small chunks of software designed to perform simple, the repetitive automated tasks quickly.

 For example, if you configured Audit Trail Only for 404 Detect option, and a visitor is trying to load a non-existent page (404), they'll not get blocked / blacklisted.
 Each 404 page load attempt will be recorded with the Audit Trail only:

-Or, let's say you configured Double Transgression for 404 Detect option, and you have transgression limit set to 6.
-Each time a visitor tries to load a non-existent page (404), instead of incrementing the transgression count by 1, it increments by 2.
+Or, let's say you configured Double Offense for 404 Detect option, and you have offense limit set to 6.
+Each time a visitor tries to load a non-existent page (404), instead of incrementing the offense count by 1, it increments by 2.
 The visitor's IP will reach the limit (6) more quickly, and be blocked sooner.
 You can see these activities in your Audit Trail:

 Important: If permalinks are set to "plain", 404 tracking may not be possible.
 The Audit Trail will show something like this: